Reconstructing quantum theory from diagrammatic postulates: The postulates

 \subsection{Symmetric purification}

-The final postulate symmetrises the `standard' purification postulate introduced in \cite{Chiri1}, which states that for all states $\rho$ there exists a pure bipartite state $\psi$ such that:
+The final postulate symmetrises the `standard' purification postulate introduced in \cite{Chiri1}.
+The standard purification postulate states: for all states $\rho$, there exists a pure bipartite state $\psi$, such that:

-where this purification is `essentially unique' \cite{chiribella2016quantum}, that is, if there are two such purifications $\psi$ and $\phi$ with the same purifying system, then they are related via a reversible transformation $R$:
+Moreover, this purification is `essentially unique' \cite{chiribella2016quantum}, that is, if there are two such purifications $\psi$ and $\phi$ with the same purifying system, then they are related via a reversible\footnote{A transformation $R$ is said to be reversible if an inverse $R^{-1}$ exists and is physically realisable.} transformation $R$:

 This notion of purification is problematic for us for two reasons.
-Firstly, it is not compatible with the classical interface as classical theory does not satisfy this postulate.
-Secondly, it is formulated specifically in terms of states: we aim to treat all processes on an equal footing viewing them as more fundamental entities, states being special instances thereof.
-In this section we therefore introduce the postulate of \emph{symmetric purification} which resolves these issues.
-Symmetric purification stipulates that every process arises from a pure process by `discarding' a system to both the future and the past.
+Firstly, it is not compatible with the classical interface, as classical theory does \emph{not} satisfy this postulate.
+Secondly, it is formulated specifically in terms of states: we aim to treat all processes on an equal footing, viewing them as more fundamental entities, states being special instances thereof.
+In this section we therefore introduce the postulate of \emph{symmetric purification}, which resolves these issues.
+Symmetric purification stipulates that every process arises from a pure process by `discarding' a system to both `the future and the past'.

 To produce a time-symmetric version of purification we need to have a notion of `discarding' systems in the past.
 We can think of the standard discarding effect as an operational way to describe a scenario where we have no knowledge about, control over, or interaction with the future of a system.
-However, we can also imagine a scenario where we have no information about, no control over, and no interaction with the \emph{past} of a system, to represent this we use the time reverse (i.e. dagger) of the discarding (to the future) map: \beq }\ \ = \ \ {\left(
+However, we can also imagine a scenario where we have no information about, no control over, and no interaction with the \emph{past} of a system, to represent this we use the time reverse (i.e.\ dagger) of the discarding (to the future) map: \beq }\ \ := \ \ {\left(

-}\right)}^\dagger \eeq In the cases of quantum and classical theory, the dagger of the discarding map is the unnormalised maximally mixed state.
-One may worry that this is not actually a valid state (i.e.~is not normalised/causal), however, discarding to the past is not something that we can `do in the lab' and so should not correspond to a state that we can prepare.
+}\right)}^\dagger \eeq In the cases of quantum and classical theory, the dagger of the discarding map is an unnormalised maximally mixed state (specifically $\mathds{1}$).
+More explicitly, using the matrix representation of classical theory and recalling that the classical dagger is nothing but the transpose we find that:

+One may worry that this is not actually a valid state (i.e.\ is not normalised/causal), however, discarding to the past is not something that we can `do in the lab', and so it should not correspond to a state we can actually prepare.